syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Background-and-Foreground-Settings.md

 ---
 layout: post
-title: Background and Foreground Settings | WindowsForms | Syncfusion
+title: Background and Foreground Settings in Windows Forms GradientPanelExt control | Syncfusion
-description: background and foreground settings
+description: Learn about Background and Foreground Settings support in Syncfusion Windows Forms GradientPanelExt control and more details.
 platform: WindowsForms
 control: EditorPackage
 documentation: ug
 ---
-# Background and Foreground Settings
+# Background and Foreground Settings in Windows Forms GradientPanelExt

 By setting the background properties, the user can create a GradientPanelExt according to his requirements.
 The properties and styles for the GradientPanelExt have been listed and discussed below.